mojingmojing/SearchIDOT/README.md

 Since this same work will very likely be perform again in the near future, a program is written in this project to build a useful tool to search on IDOT website and significantly saves time at work.

+## How to run programs in this project
 To run this program, please follow the following steps:

 1. First install Python library "xlrd" and "beautifulsoup4", codes are given at the beginning of this file